 The Browns returned to Parkersburg three years later, where she continued to conduct choirs, especially for camp meeting sessions and other Adventist gatherings.
 She recruited soloists from throughout the Columbia Union Conference and staged significant productions featuring favorite hymns and songs such as "List the Cherubic Host," "What, Never Part Again?," and "Sometimes I Hear Strange Music Like None E'er Heard Before."
 Marion was also still active as a practicing physician, teaching a Sabbath School class each week, and leading Bible study groups in the church.

 Following the death of her husband, Delmer, in 1973, she moved to Loma Linda, where she earned a master's degree in public health.
 She was then invited to be Medical Director of the Columbia Union and moved to Silver Spring, Maryland.
 One of her primary assignments involved flying to foreign medical schools to recruit Adventist physicians to work in under-served counties of the Columbia Union and help them obtain their licenses to practice in the U.S.

 Marion briefly returned to West Virginia to practice medicine and then retired in 1984 and moved to Loma Linda.
 Even in retirement she pursued her interest in music by organizing a choir of 24 retirees called the Sunrise Singers.
 They rehearsed weekly and sang regularly in smaller churches and retirement homes for church and vesper services.
 As she had through the years, she used several of Greer's eight-part arrangements, along with newer songs.

 In 1994, Marion was voted one of Pacific Union College's Honored Alumni.
-She was residing in Glendale when she died in 2004, at age 94.
+She was residing in Glendale when she died on June 15, 2004, at age 94.